semperfitodd/styrkr/README.md

 ### Freedom without breaking the program

-Drag and drop workouts to swap days within the same week.
+Drag and drop workouts to swap days within the same week on both web and iOS.
 Changes persist across devices and sessions.
+Reset schedule anytime to restore original order.

 ### Smart exercise substitutions